buluma/buluma.github.io/how-to-use-these-roles.md

 ## [How to use these roles](#how-to-use-these-roles)

-There is [quite](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) [some](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) [documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html) available already, but it can't hurt to briefly explain how to use these roles.
+There is [quite](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) [some](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) [documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html) available already, but it wouldn't hurt to briefly explain how to use these roles.

 ## [My promise](#my-promise)